 Case # 8 – Failure to Follow Proper Protocol Leads to DUI Dismissal in DeKalb State Court

 Description: Mr. Head’s client, a skilled computer consultant, was pulled over after changing lanes to avoid a slow vehicle.
-The officer asked how much our client—who had been out with some coworkers and had six beers over the course of several hours—how much he had to drink.
+The officer asked how much our client—who had been out with some coworkers and had six beers over the course of several hours—had had to drink.
 When our client responded that he hadn’t had much, the DeKalb County police officer asked him to take a portable field sobriety test.
-Our client then asked the officer a number of questions regarding the ramifications of taking the portable breath test and about the calibration of the unit.
-The DeKalb officer stated that, “nothing would happen” if he refused to take the preliminary breathalyzer and that the portable breath device only tested “positive”.
+Our client then asked the officer several questions regarding the ramifications of taking the portable breath test and about the calibration of the unit.
+The DeKalb officer stated that “nothing would happen” if he refused to take the preliminary breathalyzer and that the portable breath device only tested “positive”.
 Both statements were untrue, which the officer knew.
 The client declined to take the portable test, which he was entitled to do.
-But, the client told the DeKalb law enforcement officer that he would take a blood test.
+But the client told the DeKalb law enforcement officer that he would take a blood test.

 Outcome: DUI charge dismissed

 Description: Our client was parked on Birmingham Highway in Alpharetta, GA, when two Fulton County officers pulled over and determined she was impaired.
-The officers improperly administered a number of field sobriety tests and read the Implied Consent warning beforeplacing our client under arrest.
+The officers improperly administered several field sobriety tests and read the Implied Consent warning before placing our client under arrest.
 During cross examination during the pre-trial hearing, the arresting officer had a difficult time explaining why our client was arrested for drunk driving.
 He claimed that it was partially due to her admitting to consumption of alcohol and to having an open can of beer in the car.
-However, after Mr. Head cross-examined the officer, it was clear that the open beer can was only discovered after the arrest, and that it was inside a closed, Styrofoam cooler.
+However, after Mr. Head cross-examined the officer, it was clear that the open beer can was only discovered after the arrest, and that it was inside a closed Styrofoam cooler.

 The judge presiding over the pre-trial hearing was sitting in for a full-time judge and refused to throw out the case.
 However, the officer failed to appear at the trial, leading to a dismissal of the DUI.
 This allowed our client to avoid termination at her job and to move on from her charges.